buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 [[processes]]
 type = web
 command = bundle exec ruby app.rb
-  [processes.default]
-  override = true
+default = true

 [[processes]]
 type = worker
 command = bundle exec ruby worker.rb
-override = false
 ```

-Buildpacks may set the outer `override` to `false` that indicate that they do not wish to override identical process types from earlier buildpacks.
-If not specified, `override` is assumed to be `true` (to be consistent with buildpacks implementing earlier buildpack APIs).

-Buildpacks may set `[processes.default]` to indicate that the process type being defined should be the default process type for the app image.
+Buildpacks may set `default = true` to indicate that the process type being defined should be the default process type for the app image.
 If not specified, no default designation will be assumed (to be consistent with buildpacks implementing earlier buildpack APIs).

-Buildpacks may set the inner `override` to `false` to indicate that the process type being defined should be the default only if an earlier buildpack didn't already declare a default process type.

-If a buildpack attempts to define two processes with `[processes.default]` specified, the lifecycle will fail.
+If a buildpack attempts to define two processes with `default = true` specified, the lifecycle will fail.

 # Drawbacks
 [drawbacks]: #drawbacks